vignettes/BayLum.Rmd

 If you read this document before having installed R itself, you should first visit the R project website and download and install R. You may also consider installing Rstudio, which provides an excellent desktop working environment for R; however it is not a prerequisite.

-Despite, you will need the external software JAGS (Just Another Gibs Sampler).
+You will also need the external software JAGS (Just Another Gibs Sampler).
 Please visit the JAGS webpage and follow the installation instructions.
 Now you are nearly ready to work with ‘BayLum’.

 if(!require("BayLum"))